mechmotum/mechmotum.github.io/content/czi-sympy-wrapup.rst

 our work: the bicycle and its rider.
 The nonlinear and linear equations of motion of a riderless bicycle have traditionally been a very challenging system to derive correctly in full symbolic form (see [BasuMandal2007]_ and [Meijaard2007]_ for background).
-Including a model of a human rider with muscle driven joints increases the model's complexity even further.
+Including a model of a human rider with muscle-driven joints increases the model's complexity even further.
 This model is made up of millions of arithmetic and transcendental operations, making it a challenging system to differentiate and evaluate efficiently.
 We want SymPy to be able to handle models of this complexity with ease.
 To test SymPy's ability to correctly derive, differentiate, and evaluate the bicycle-rider's governing